knative/docs/docs/install/operator/configuring-eventing-cr.md

 # Configuring the Eventing Operator custom resource

 You can configure the Knative Eventing operator by modifying settings in the KnativeEventing custom resource (CR).
-Knative Eventing can be configured with the following options:
+You can configure Knative Eventing with the following options:

 - [Installing a specific version of Eventing](#installing-a-specific-version-of-eventing)
 - [Installing customized Knative Eventing](#installing-customized-knative-eventing)